(originally posted July 2019; edited for current info June 2021)

 Turns out, leaving the peach peels on the fruit not only drastically reduces food waste but yields a much "peachier" flavored pie and heartier texture.
 We were pleasantly surprised to find not a trace of the expected "fuzziness"- just a robust, juicy, flavor-filled pie.
 As an added bonus, the peels contribute a lovely blush color to the filling-- so sexy! (see the pic of sample "slivers" below)

-I so hope you'll try a slice of our peach pie next time you're in the shop (or pre-order a whole one!) and tell me what you think.
+I hope you'll try our peach pie next time you're in the bakery (they do sell out fast, so you might even want to pre-order one!) and tell me what you think.
 I'd also love to hear about your own peach adventures...email me directly at eat(at)muddysbakeshop(dot)com

 Lastly, think for a moment-- what's an assumption you hold? - maybe something that falls in the category of "that's just how we do it".
 What experiment can you conduct to test the assumption?
 You may be pleasantly surprised!